Ansible

 state: present

 Another common operation is to rotate or change the password used for encryption.
-As briefly discussed in the previous section, this can be achieved with the ansible-vault rekey command.
+As discussed briefly in the previous section, this can be achieved with the ansible-vault rekey command.

 To change the password for an encrypted file, use the command below, and pass the current and the new password when prompted: